 It’s not cheap but Refashioner is the thrifting store that connects you with the best of designer vintage clothing.

-Now, their pricing isn’t ridiculous either, but it does accurately represent the state of the vintage clothing collectibles market.
+Their pricing isn’t ridiculous either, but it does accurately represent the state of the online vintage clothing collectibles market.

 If you’re looking to create a style from days gone by, there’s no more authentic way to do it than with Refashioner.